-This service year combines direct support to the needy while also reviewing public policy that shapes the lives of their clients.
+The Fellowship is a service year that combines direct support to disadvantaged individuals with analysis of public policy that shapes their lives.

 Fellows also provide support to clients through job search activities, resume and cover letter reviews, and mock interviews.
 The Work First Foundation encourages fellows to be leaders in the classroom by designing and implementing new curricula.
-In the past, Ffellows have developed curricula for classes on HTML/CSS, self- efficacy, and nutrition.
-This on the ground work helps fellows begin to form relevant and substantive research questions.
+In the past, Fellows have developed curricula for classes on HTML/CSS, self- efficacy, and nutrition.
+This on-the-ground work helps fellows begin to form relevant and substantive research questions.

 Public Policy Research

-In recognition of the unique exposure to urban poverty that the Fellowship offers, the Work First Foundation asks fellows to share their knowledge with policy experts and workforce development professionals.
-Therefore, fellows are responsible for conducting a year-long research project that culminates in a presentation to workforce development stakeholders at the end of the program.
+In recognition of the unique exposure to urban poverty that the Fellowship offers, Work First asks fellows to share their knowledge with policy experts and workforce development professionals.
+Therefore, Fellows are responsible for conducting a year-long research project that culminates in a presentation to workforce development stakeholders at the end of the program.

-Finally, the Work First Foundation asks that fellows take advantage of professional development opportunities.
-Fellows have attended events hosted by New York City Employment and Training Coalition, Manhattan Institute, New York University, Network After Work, City University of New York, Concordia Institute, NationSwell, among other think tanks, universities and institutes.
+Work First provides Fellows with the opportunity to take advantage of professional development events.
+Fellows have attended events hosted by New York City Employment and Training Coalition, Manhattan Institute, New York University, Network After Work, City University of New York, Concordia Institute, and NationSwell, among other think tanks, universities, and institutes.